• Blog >

 Affirmation

-Research by Wordstream shows that affirmation, and positive emotional triggers in general have a positive impact on performance.
+Research by Wordstream shows that affirmation and positive emotional triggers in general have a positive impact on performance.
 Affirmations make the ad feel more personal, as though you have written it for an individual rather than a wider audience.

 The graph below shows how promotion and flattery copy including in ads generates the best CTR.
 By including a promotion alongside a positive affirmation you can increase performance and better connect with your audience.